Venskovich/nauweekbot/README.md

 # nauweekbot
-Telegram bot, which answers user, which studying week it is now.
-Created for National Aviation University, Kyiv.
+Telegram bot, which answers user, which studying week it is now Created for National Aviation University, Kyiv
 More than 1 thousand commands request (01 Jan - 26 Jan)

+The bot has antiflood system also